Azure/Azure-Sentinel/DataConnectors/ReadMe.md

     3. Once validated, email the md file to [AzureSentinelPartner@microsoft.com](mailto:AzureSentinelPartner@microsoft.com)

 ## Validate and sign off in production
-Once the connector is deployed in production, validate your connector:
+Once the connector is deployed in production, we will share a link for you to privately access your data connector.
+Validate your connector:
 1. Ensure data flows as expected and the data appears in the expected format in the right Log Analytics table
 2. Ensure sample queries shared with the connector execute as expected and all the other queries that appear in the json file like the graphQueries, dataTypes etc.
 3. Validate connector UX by ensuring all links resolve appropriately with no errors (including query links) in both the main and ‘next steps’ page, check for content accuracy, grammar, typos, formatting and logo rendering aspects.